 Lucy Stanbrough is Head of Emerging Risks and Geopolitical Risks Research, based in London.

-To mark International Women's Day 2021, the Disaster Risk Management Professional Practice Group (DRM PPG) asked Lucy about her experiences of working in Disaster Risk Management (DRM), the challenges women working in this field face and what advice she would give to other female geographers.
+The Disaster Risk Management Professional Practice Group (DRM PPG) asked Lucy about her experiences of working in Disaster Risk Management (DRM), the challenges women working in this field face and what advice she would give to other female geographers.

 I was lucky enough to grow up in a time of great storytelling.
 Dante’s Peak, Twister, and Armageddon are some of the films that got me interested in disaster risk management.
 I realised I liked learning about how the world works, and the interaction between book perfect science and the real world was full of interesting interactions that I wanted to explore.